 In 2018, providing assistance to migrants was criminalised, and organizations working with migrants and asylum seekers’ rights were subjected to a “25% immigration tax”.

 “We have challenged these laws in court because they restrict our freedom of speech and association.
-In our opinion, these laws do not apply what the Hungarian Helsinki Committee does.
+In our opinion, these laws do not apply to what the Hungarian Helsinki Committee does.
 We provide free legal aid to ensure that asylum seekers get a fair legal process and access to the protection they are entitled to.
 Providing legal protection to people in need, is part of the fundamental human right to seek asylum and is not the same as assisting someone in leaving their country”, Márta explains.

 Harassed on the street